Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 You may not use GenAI applications for:

-*unless your module assessment is specifically and explicitly designed to use GenAI, and this is written into the module handbook.
-Your module lead will offer you guidance.
+*your module assessment will be rated 1-5 using the Artificial Intelligence Assessment Scale (AIAS).
+If your assessment is specifically and explicitly designed to use GenAI it will be rated 3, 4 or 5 and this will be written into the module handbook.
+Your module leader will offer you futher guidance.

 It can be difficult to know what is acceptable use of GenAI.
-This slide show uses fictional case studies to give examples of acceptable and unacceptable uses of GenAI at University.
+These slides show fictional case studies to give examples of acceptable and unacceptable uses of GenAI at University.
 Click through the slide show to learn where the students' actions sit on the scale of acceptability.

 GenAI tools, when used appropriately and thoughtfully, can be very useful for research.
 They can retrieve data, summarise it, present it in a variety of formats, allow you to manipulate and tweak the data, and they can do all of this very quickly.
 The instructions or questions that you put into a GenAI chatbot or image generator are called 'prompts'.